Chart Color Schemes

 Milton is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Milton's population showed low cultural diversity, with 85.8% born in Australia, 90.4% being citizens, and 98.1% speaking English only at home.
-Christianity was the predominant religion, accounting for 52.0%, similar to Rest of NSW at 52.6%.
+Milton's population showed limited cultural diversity, with 85.8% born in Australia, 90.4% being citizens, and 98.1% speaking English only at home.
+Christianity was the predominant religion, accounting for 52.0% of Milton's population, slightly lower than the 52.6% across Rest of NSW.
 The top three ancestry groups were English (33.4%), Australian (28.2%), and Irish (10.2%).

-Some ethnic groups had notable differences: Welsh at 1.1% in Milton vs 0.6% regionally, Scottish at 9.5% vs 8.1%, and Dutch at 1.6% vs 1.1%.
+Some ethnic groups had higher representation in Milton compared to regional averages: Welsh at 1.1% vs 0.6%, Scottish at 9.5% vs 8.1%, and Dutch at 1.6% vs 1.1%.

 Frequently Asked Questions - Diversity